MagelessMayhem/violet-funk/README.md

 The mods in this overlay are *currently* binaries; the base game, however, is a source ebuild.
 The mods are currently being migrated to source ebuilds, so do expect some rockiness during the process.

-This repository is now available in Gentoo's repositories.xml!
-To enable it, you can run either of these commands:
+This repository can be enabled using either of:

 `sudo eselect repository enable violet-funk` (if you are using `app-eselect/eselect-repository`)